SEEC: Segmentation-Assisted Multi-Entropy Models for Learned Lossless Image Compression

 \subsection{Efficiency of Codec}

 To evaluate the efficiency of our SEEC codec, we measure the average runtime (in seconds) required to encode and decode a single image.
-We compare the runtime of our SEEC framework with several representative lossless image codecs, including WebP~\cite{webp}, JPEG-XL~\cite{alakuijala2019jpeg}, BPG~\cite{bellard2015bpg}, FLIF~\cite{sneyers2016flif}, L3C~\cite{mentzer2019practical}, SReC~\cite{cao2020lossless}, Minnen~\cite{minnen2018joint}, and DLPR~\cite{bai2024deep}.
+We compare the runtime of our SEEC framework with several representative lossless image codecs, including WebP~\cite{webp}, JPEG-XL~\cite{alakuijala2019jpeg}, BPG~\cite{bellard2015bpg}, FLIF~\cite{sneyers2016flif}, L3C~\cite{mentzer2019practical}, SReC~\cite{cao2020lossless}, Minnen~\cite{minnen2018joint}, ArIB-BPS~\cite{zhang2024learned}, and DLPR~\cite{bai2024deep}.
 We also include a variant of SEEC with only single entropy model (denoted as SEEC sig.) to demonstrate the efficiency of our multi-entropy models.
-The results are summarized in Table~\ref{tab:efficiency}, show that the multi-entropy models incur only marginal additional encoding and decoding time compared to the single-entropy variant.
+The results are summarized in Table~\ref{tab:efficiency}, show that the multi-entropy models incur only marginal additional encoding and decoding time.